magictm/strapi-plugin-ipx/README.md

 ## 🤝 Contributing

-Contributions to the MagicTM Deep Populate Strapi Plugin are always welcome!
+Contributions to the MagicTM Ipx Strapi Plugin are always welcome!
 To contribute:

 -   **Fork** the repository.
 -   **Create** a new branch for your feature/bug fix.